-An FHA 203(k) loan may allow you to consider a home that needs rehabilitation if you’re looking to purchase.
+An FHA 203(k) home loan may allow you to consider a home that needs rehab if you’re looking to purchase.
 With this type of loan, you may benefit from lower interest rates and costs associated with repairs and modernization as compared to financing repairs through other methods like home equity lines of credit, credit cards or personal loans.
 The interest you pay on your mortgage may be tax deductible, and repairs aren’t stretched out over months or years.
 You can customize the home to meet your needs.
 Improvements may also increase home value and resale marketability.
 However, more parties and steps are involved with FHA 203(k) loans, including appraisers, consultants, contractors, and inspectors.
 Additional costs may apply.

 Download your free Renovation Guide Today!

 What are Different Types of FHA 203(k) Loans?

 The Limited 203(k) home loan lets you tap into funds quickly and easily to make less extensive repairs and improvements.
 No minimum repair costs are required, and the maximum repair amount is $35,000.
 A variety of repairs and replacements can be financed with this program, including: a roof, gutters, downspouts, existing HVAC systems, plumbing and electrical systems, flooring, minor remodeling (not involving structural repairs), interior and exterior painting, and weatherization (insulation, storm doors, windows, and weather stripping).
 Major or lengthy repairs and remodeling, like new construction or landscaping, are ineligible.